-Although taxpayers must generally increase port cargo volume by a minimum of five percent over base year port cargo volume to claim the Port Volume Increase Tax Credit, this requirement may be waived for any taxpayer that qualifies as a major facility.
-For purposes of this credit, a major facility is defined as a new facility to be located in Virginia that is projected to import or export cargo through a port in excess of 25,000 TEUs in its first calendar year.
-The amount of credit for a major facility is equal to \$50 for each TEU transported through a port facility during the major facility's first calendar year.
+Although taxpayers must generally increase port cargo volume by a minimum of five percent over base year port cargo volume to claim Port Volume Increase Tax Credits, this requirement may be waived for any taxpayer that qualifies as a major facility.
+For purposes of this tax credit, a major facility is defined as a new facility to be located in Virginia that is projected to import or export cargo through a port in excess of 25,000 TEUs in its first calendar year.
+The amount of tax credits for a major facility is equal to \$50 for each TEU transported through a port facility during the major facility's first calendar year.

-Allocation of Credits in Excess of \$250,000
+Allocation of Tax Credits in Excess of \$250,000

 The maximum amount of Port Volume Increase Tax Credits for all qualifying taxpayers is limited to \$3.2 million for each calendar year.
 Generally, a qualifying taxpayer may not receive more than \$250,000 worth of Port Volume Increase Tax Credits for each calendar year.
-However, if on March 15 of each year, the \$3.2 million amount of credit has not been fully allocated among all qualifying taxpayers, then those taxpayers who have been allocated a credit for the prior year shall be allowed a pro rata share of the remaining allocated credit, up to \$3.2 million total.
-In this case, a qualifying taxpayer may receive a credit amount that is greater than \$250,000.
+However, if on March 15 of each year, the \$3.2 million amount of tax credits has not been fully allocated among all qualifying taxpayers, then those taxpayers who have been allocated tax credits for the prior year shall be allowed a pro rata share of the remaining allocated tax credits, up to \$3.2 million total.
+In this case, a qualifying taxpayer may receive an amount of tax credits that is greater than \$250,000.

-Administration of the Credit
+Administration of the Tax Credit

-To be granted a credit, taxpayers must submit Form PVI to the Virginia Port Authority by March 1 of the year after the calendar year in which the increase in port cargo volume occurs.
+To be granted tax credits, taxpayers must submit Form PVI to the Virginia Port Authority by March 1 of the year after the calendar year in which the increase in port cargo volume occurs.
 Each taxpayer must attach a schedule to Form PVI that contains the following information:

-- A description of how the base year port cargo volume and the increase in port cargo volume were determined; and - The amount of the increase in port cargo volume for the taxable year stated both as a percentage increase and as a total increase in net tons of noncontainerized cargo and TEUs of cargo summary sheet must then be attached to Form PVI.
+- A description of how the base year port cargo volume and the increase in port cargo volume were determined; and - The amount of the increase in port cargo volume for the taxable year stated both as a percentage increase and as a total increase in net tons of noncontainerized cargo and TEUs of cargo.

+Every taxpayer that applies for Port Volume Increase Tax Credits must verify containers or cargo that moved through a Virginia Port Authority-operated marine facility on the Virginia Port Authority's website (www.portofvirginia.com).
+A tax year verification summary sheet must then be attached to Form PVI.
 If containers or cargo were moved through another facility in Virginia, the taxpayer must provide additional schedules with information regarding base year and current year cargo volume.
 Taxpayers must also provide any other information requested by the Virginia Port Authority or the Department.

-Every taxpayer that applies for the Port Volume Increase Tax Credit must verify containers or cargo that moved through a Virginia Port Authority-operated marine facility on the Virginia Port Authority's website (www.portofvirginia.com).
-A tax year verification

-If, on March 15 of the year after the calendar year in which the increase in port cargo volume occurs, the cumulative amount of tax credits requested by qualifying taxpayers for the prior year exceeds \$3.2 million, then credits will be prorated among the qualifying taxpayers who requested the credit.
+If, on March 15 of the year after the calendar year in which the increase in port cargo volume occurs, the cumulative amount of tax credits requested by qualifying taxpayers for the prior year exceeds \$3.2 million, then tax credits will be prorated among the qualifying taxpayers who requested the tax credit.

-The Virginia Port Authority will review all applications for completeness and notify taxpayers of any errors by April 5 of the calendar year in which the credit application was submitted.
+The Virginia Port Authority will review all applications for completeness and notify taxpayers of any errors by April 5 of the calendar year in which the tax credit application was submitted.
 If any additional information is needed, it must be provided no later than May 5 of that year to be considered for the tax credit.
-All eligible taxpayers will be notified of the amount of allocated credits by May 30.
+All eligible taxpayers will be notified of the amount of allocated tax credits by May 30.